mmistakes/minimal-mistakes/_posts/2023-10-02-grpc-in-scala-with-fs2-scalapb.md

 ## 2. Setting Up.

-In our new Scala project, let's create a `plugins.sbt` file in the project folder with the following code.
+In our new Scala project, let's create a `plugins.sbt` file in the `project` folder with the following code:

 ```scala
 addSbtPlugin("org.typelevel" % "sbt-fs2-grpc" % "2.7.4")
 ```

-Also add the following code to your `build.sbt` file.
+Also add the following code to your `build.sbt` file:

 ```scala
 val scala3Version = "3.3.0"